jglev/medieval-mappamundi/README.md

 - Heather G. Wacha: medieval domain expert who compiled and normalized the data
 - Jacob G. Levernier: provided data management and data schema advice, and managed data processing.

+## Additional Acknowledgements

+We are grateful for the intellectually supportive environments fostered by the following organzations and individuals:

+- The Council on Library and Information Resources (CLIR)
+- Martin Foys, Professor of English, University of Wisconsin, Madison
+- *Digital Mappa*
+- The University of Pennsylvania Libraries

 ## Contents

 The dataset currently contains the following *mappamundi:*